FixGia/mediscreen/README.md

 # Run Application

 * Install the prerequisites and Technology list above.

-* Open your terminal and go to the directory containing docker-compose.yml
+:one: Build .jar

+* After you fork projet

-:one: Docker
+:two: Docker
 ----
-▶️ SYNTAX = docker-compose up -d
+* Open your terminal and go to the directory containing docker-compose.yml ▶️ SYNTAX = docker-compose up -d

 # Test Report